MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-to-event-grid-integration-example.md

 ### Receive messages by using Logic Apps

-Connect a logic app with Azure Service Bus and Azure Event Grid by doing the following:
+Connect a logic app with Azure Service Bus and Azure Event Grid by completing the following steps:

 1. Create a new logic app in the Azure portal, and select **Event Grid** as the start action.